 Propagation of light and electrons, optical systems, waves, reflection, diffraction, interference, and polarization.

 II.
 Light microscopy

-The microscope and its components, image formation, Kohler illumination, optical aberrations, lens types, phase contrast, interference contrast, polarization, fluorescence microscopy, laser confocal microscopy, two-photon confocal microscopy, super-resolution microscopy, study of dynamic processes in living cells, immunofluorescence.
+The microscope and its components, image formation, microscopy in both transmitted and fluorescent light, Kohler illumination, optical aberrations, objective lens types, phase contrast, interference contrast, polarization, fluorescence microscopy, laser confocal microscopy, two-photon confocal microscopy, super-resolution microscopy, study of dynamic processes in living cells, immunofluorescence.